 Moreton-in-Marsh is the nearest train station, 13 miles away.

-There are 3 parking options: in the car port to the right of Hawthorn Cottage; in a marked parking bay in the parking area behind the cottage; and directly in front of the cottage.
-Please use the carport and parking area first to avoid unnecessary congestion at the front of the cottage.
+There are 3 parking options: in the private car port to the right of Hawthorn Cottage; in a marked, private parking bay in the parking area behind the cottage; and on-street parking directly in front of the cottage.
+Please use the carport and parking bay first to avoid unnecessary congestion at the front of the cottage.